 It can be tedious work, especially if you have a long credit history, but it’s important to thoroughly check your credit report each time you pull it.
 Check loan statuses, account balances, your payment history, the list of recent credit inquiries and anything else for accuracy.

 You should also pay attention to your personal information even though it doesn’t directly impact your score.
 Unfamiliar line items, like a wrong address or an incorrect birth date, could be a warning sign for identity theft.

 3. Dispute Any Errors

-Well, there is one blemish, outside of errors, you can address in a timely fashion: high credit card balances.
-See, issuers report your balances about once a month, usually as of your statement billing date — and those balances heavily influence your credit utilization rate.
-That rate accounts for how much debt you’re carrying compared to your total available credit limit(s) and it’s the second most important factor when it comes to most credit scores.
-Translation?
-If you pay down high credit card balances (typically to at least 30% and ideally 10% of their credit limits), you could see an improvement in your score in about 30 to 60 days.
+The quickest way to potentially rebuild your credit is to payoff high credit card balances.
+Creditors report your balances about once a month, usually around your statement billing date.
+Those balances heavily influence your credit utilization ratio, which is the second most important factor when it comes to most credit scores.
+If you can get your balances under 30% of their limits—under 10% is even better—you could see an improvement in your score in 30 to 60 days.

-OK, How Else Can I Get a Fresh Start on My Credit?
+How Else Can I Get a Fresh Start on My Credit?

 The effects of negative information on your credit scores will lessen over time, and as you wait for your credit score to rebound, the best way to get a fresh start on your credit score is to focus on establishing smart spending habits.
 Payoff and keep down high credit card balances, and review your budget to look for extra dollars that could potentially be put towards paying down your debts.
 You can also look into taking out a secured credit card or credit-builder loan to reestablish a good payment history.

 Sometimes you need a little help getting your credit score back on the right track, and working with credit repair services can be a big help.
 Companies like Lexington Law and CreditRepair.com can help you identify the main issues with your credit and give you the next steps to take to start improving your score.